 Jessie Daniels glanced into the darkened sky and squeezed her eyes tight.
-Her body rippled as nerves shot out in every direction; filling her with dread.
+Her body rippled as nervous energy sent chills down her spine; filling her with dread.
 She opened her eyes and lights flickered like fireflies.
 Jessie couldn’t believe that she had agreed to this crazy idea.
 She looked down at the man who tightened her harness.
 He was the exact reason why she had come along.

 It was couples night at the Tree Runner Adventure Park.
 The zip lining course was set high among the trees with running lights casting its soft glow to the ground below.
 Jessie was challenged to take on this adventure by the handsome young man standing before her.
 Her heart trembled, and she wasn’t sure if it was because of Kyle Noble’s dashing grin that made her feel faint or that she was about to leap off a platform several feet in the air.